Responsibilities of Board Members

 Action of Directors by Unanimous Written Consent.
 Any action which may be taken or which may be required by Maine law to be taken at a meeting of Directors may be taken without a meeting if all the Directors sign a written consent setting forth the action taken or to be taken, at any time before or after the intended effective date of such action.
 Such consent shall be filed with the minutes of the Board’s meetings and shall have the same effect as a unanimous vote of the Board.

-Meetings by Conference Telephone.
-Directors may participate in a meeting of the Board of Directors by means of conference telephone or similar communications equipment whereby all persons participating in the meeting can hear each other, and such participation in a meeting pursuant to this section shall constitute presence in person at such meeting.
+Remote Meetings.
+Directors may participate in a meeting of the Board of Directors by means of videoconference, teleconference, or similar communications equipment whereby all persons participating in the meeting can hear each other and speak if desired.
+Remote participation in a meeting shall constitute presence in person at such meeting.

 ARTICLE VII: Officers and Chapter Representative to the Board of Trustees

 Officers.
-The elected Officers of the Chapter shall be the President, Vice President, Secretary and Treasurer.
-All Officers shall serve for one-year terms and they may be reelected for four additional, consecutive terms.
-No officer may serve more than five consecutive years in the same office.
-Nothing herein shall preclude Officers from serving additional terms, beyond five consecutive terms in the same office, if a one-year break from such office is taken following five consecutive terms therein.
+The elected officers of the Chapter shall be the President, Vice President, Secretary and Treasurer.
+All officers shall serve for two-year terms, and they may be reelected for up to three additional, consecutive terms.
+No officer may serve more than eight consecutive years in the same office.
+An officer stepping down due to term limits shall be eligible for election to a different officer position.
+All officers are eligible to continue serving as at-large Directors when their terms expire.

 Vacancy.
 If the Chapter President is unable to complete his or her elected term of office, the vacancy shall be immediately filled by the Vice President until the next Annual Meeting.
 A vacancy in any other elected office shall be filled on an interim basis by a majority vote of the Board of Directors until the next Annual Meeting.